stedman/stedman.dev/src/_posts/2020-05-11-watching-sass-in-11ty.md

     const sassWatch = require('./_includes/sass-watch');

     module.exports = function (eleventyConfig) {
-      // Works only in watch mode.
-      if (process.argv.includes('--watch')) {
+      // Run only when 11ty is in watch mode. if (process.argv.includes('--watch')) {
-         // Watch Sass directory for styling changes. sassWatch('./src/_sass/_main.scss', './dist/css/main.css');
+         // Watch Sass directory for updates.
+        sassWatch('./src/_sass/_main.scss', './dist/css/main.css');
-        // Refresh the browser when Sass changes. eleventyConfig.addWatchTarget('./src/_sass/');
+        // Refresh the browser when there are updates in the Sass directory. eleventyConfig.addWatchTarget('./src/_sass/');
       }
       ..
     };
     ```

-    Sharp-eyed folks will notice that `sassWatch` only runs when the `--watch` flag is present in the process arguments—that is, when we run `node eleventy --serve --watch`.
-This prevents sass-watch from running in production where it isn't needed and might just cause mischief.

-    > UPDATE (2020-09-15): To simplify things, I stopped adding and using the `ELEVENTY_ENV` environment flag.
-Relying on the already present `--watch` argument removed a few extra steps.

     The config for the command line and VSCode is no different from the standard setup: